saientropy/twitter-bot/README.md

 # twitter-bot
-A twitter bot to retweet all tweets by an account
+A twitter bot to retweet all tweets by an account (Here I am using Elad Gil's Twitter)

 Get your own API keys @ https://developer.twitter.com/en/portal/petition/in-review